Medicare Part D notices (of either creditable or non-creditable coverage) are due for distribution prior to October 15th.

-If the employer’s plan does not offer creditable prescription drug coverage and if the Part D eligible person enrolls in that plan instead of the Part D plan for at least 63 days, a permanent late enrollment penalty of 1% of the premium is added to the Medicare premium for each month the person does not enroll in Part D.
+If your plan does not offer creditable prescription drug coverage and if the Part D eligible person enrolls in your plan instead of the Part D plan for at least 63 days, a permanent late enrollment penalty of 1% of the premium is added to the Medicare premium for each month the person does not enroll in Part D.

-Please contact us if assistance is needed with the Notices of Creditable (or Non-Creditable) Coverage or with questions regarding the method of distribution.
+Please contact us if you need assistance with your Notice of Creditable (or Non-Creditable) Coverage.

 Reminder: Submit Medicare Part D Notice to CMS

-As discussed above, group health plans offering prescription drug coverage are required to disclose to all Part D-eligible individuals who are enrolled in or were seeking to enroll in the group health plan coverage whether such coverage was “actuarially equivalent”, i.e., creditable.
+As discussed above, employers offering group health plans with prescription drug coverage are required to disclose to all Part D-eligible individuals who are enrolled in or were seeking to enroll in the group health plan coverage whether such coverage was “actuarially equivalent,” i.e., creditable.
 (Coverage is creditable if its actuarial value equals or exceeds the actuarial value of standard prescription drug coverage under Part D.) This notice is required to be provided to all Part D eligible persons, including active employees over age 65.